jneen/plans/app/documents/help.md

 After mentioning @jayferd, you will appear in his planlove list when he next logs in.

-## What is "finger"/"autofinger"?

-Your autofinger list is a convenient way to keep track of people whose plans you want to follow.
-If you finger @barretta, for example, his name will appear in your autofinger list the next time he updates his plan, and will disappear when you view his plan.

-The list of people you have fingered is entirely private, and is not shared with anyone.
-Feel free to finger/unfinger anyone as you please.

 ## Sweet!
 How do I do fancy things with my plan?

 Your plan is filtered through a text-to-html converter called "[markdown][]", which enables you to do a lot of nifty things.
 You can read the documentation on their site, but here are a couple of basic examples.